lm-sys/lm-sys.github.io/blog/2023-11-09-llm-decontaminator.md

 What's the trick behind it?
 Well, rephrasing the test set is all you need!
 We simply paraphrase a test sample or translate it into a different language.
 It turns out a 13B LLM is smart enough to  "generalize" beyond such variations and reaches drastically high benchmark performance.
 So, did we just make a big breakthrough?
 Apparently, there is something wrong with our understanding of contamination.

-In this blog post, we show that contamination is poorly understood and existing detection methods are insufficient.
-We propose [LLM decontaminator](https://github.com/lm-sys/llm-decontaminator), which reveals significant test overlap in real-world datasets.
+In this blog post, we point out why contamination is still poorly understood and how existing decontamination measures fail to capture such nuances.
+To address such risks, we propose a stronger [LLM-based decontaminator](https://github.com/lm-sys/llm-decontaminator) and apply it to real-world training datasets, revealing significant test overlap with widely used benchmarks.

 ## **Contamination is Poorly Understood**